Contact A Lawyer

-BLADDER CANCER SIDE EFFECTS OF ACTOS: Early data from an on-going 10 year study of Actos side effects conducted by Takeda Pharmaceuticals has suggested that users of the diabetes drug may face an increased risk of cancer when the medication is taken for more than a year.
+BLADDER CANCER SIDE EFFECTS OF ACTOS: The FDA announced that they were reviewing and evaluating the Actos bladder cancer risk in September 2010, after preliminary data from an on-going 10 year study conducted by Takeda Pharmaceuticals suggested that users of the diabetes drug may face an increased risk of cancer when the medication is taken for more than a year.

 In May 2011, a new study was published that provided further evidence that suggests Actos side effects may increase the risk of bladder cancer.
 Looking at adverse event reports made to the FDA, researchers found that about one-fifth of all reports involving bladder cancer among diabetes drug users involved Actos.
 Although the study does not establish a causal effect between Actos and bladder cancer, researchers suggested that there may be a disproportionate risk in comparison to other diabetes drugs.